 FISCAL IMPACT: The enactment of this legislation could have a fiscal impact on Commonwealth funds, specifically the General Fund.
-To determine the fiscal impact, we need to consider the Commission's make up, number of meetings per year, the reimbursement rates related to travel and lodging, and the possible need for additional personnel by the Center for Rural Pennsylvania.
+To determine the fiscal impact, we need to consider the changes that occur under Section 302 along with the establishment of the Rural Population Revitalization Commission, under Chapter 4.
+In both circumstances we need to consider the Board or the Commission's make up, number of meetings per year, the reimbursement rates related to travel and lodging, and the possible need for additional personnel by the Center for Rural Pennsylvania.